tigerbeetle/tigerbeetle/docs/reference/accounts.md

 Account fields *cannot be changed by the user* after creation.
 However, debits and credits fields are updated by TigerBeetle as transfers move money to and from an account.
+And the `timestamp` field is set by TigerBeetle after the create request.

 ## Fields